qat.experimental.dialect.pulse.ir package

 Access a non-variadic construct which appears before any variadic arguments.

-- class SetupHoldWaveformOp(width, amplitude, amp_setup, rise)
+- class SetupHoldWaveformOp(width, amplitude, setup, fractional_rise)

 Bases: